ublue-os/website/docs/images/bluefin/admin.md

 # Bluefin Administration

+## Day to Day Operation

+### System Updates

+Bluefin is designed to be "hands off", System updates apply once a day and Flatpaks update twice a day in the background.

+See [configuration of updates](/faq/#how-do-i-configure-automatic-updates) if you want to change the default behavior.

+Machine firmware updates are provided through the standard Software Center (see below)

+## Installing Applications

+Use the GNOME Software Center to [install applications from Flathub](https://flathub.org/):

+Unlike stock Fedora System updates and upgrades are not handled by this application, it's scope has been reduced to only install Flatpaks from Flathub.

+## Upgrades and Throttle Settings

+!!!
+Info "This feature is incomplete"

+Bluefin is available with two throttle settings.

+The latest stable release of Fedora is always tagged `latest`.
+The still-supported but older release is labelled as `gts`, which is slang for "Grand Touring Series`, for those who wish to enjoy the ride from a slower cadence.
+It is the default Bluefin experience starting with Fedora 39.

+Explicit version tags of the Fedora release are available for users who wish to manually handle their upgrade cycle:

+To lock to Fedora 39

+     sudo rpm-ostree rebase ostree-image-signed:docker://ghcr.io/ublue-os/bluefin:39

+To always be on the latest stable release:

+     sudo rpm-ostree rebase ostree-image-signed:docker://ghcr.io/ublue-os/bluefin:latest

+Additionally rebasing to a specific date tag is encouraged if you need to "pin" to a specific day or version:

+    sudo rpm-ostree rebase ostree-image-signed:docker://ghcr.io/ublue-os/bluefin:38-20231101

+Check the [Fedora Silverblue User Guide](https://docs.fedoraproject.org/en-US/fedora-silverblue/) for more information.

-## Management (Todo)
+## Remote Management (Todo)

 Bluefin includes Cockpit for machine management.
-We're hoping to include more out of the box management templates, please file an issue if you're interested in helping complete this feature
+We're hoping to include more out of the box management templates, please file an issue if you're interested in helping complete this feature.

 ## Verification